forj-oss/forjj-contribs/README.md

 But it have to be concretely implemented against application the end user want to use (ie jenkins + github for example).
 To do so, Forjj rely on a collection of tools that implement those tasks on each application.
 Those tools are named `FORJJ plugins`

 It defines as well the link between application that have to be implemented, to properly configure a DevOps flow wanted.
-Currently the task is not well defined.
+Currently the task is closed to be fully defined.
+See [Contributing document](CONTRIBUTING.md)

 For now, this repository are focused on 2 kind of tools, known as `plugins type`:
-- Continuous integration identified by `ci`
+- Continuous integration identified by `ci`.
+Under that one, one `jenkins` plugin has been created to handle jenkins CI.
-- GIT upstream, ie git backend SCM application (like github) identified by `upstream`
+- GIT upstream, ie git backend SCM application (like github) identified by `upstream`.
+Under that one, one `github` plugin has been created to handle github service.

 # FORJJ plugins